|

 ~~ 2:30-33, The Qur'an

-But evidently this creation of His is itchy and impatient to transfer the soul of the gift it has received to a mechanical device, and atop that, unabashedly delight in this transferrence.
+But evidently this creation of His is itchy and impatient to transfer the soul of the gift it has received to a mechanical device, and atop that, unabashedly delight in that transferrence.
 It is happy to reprogramme its own mind so that it is content to simply ask a question to a device and await with bated breath for the answer relayed back.
-But the problem truly begins when such transference is deemed an achievement of mankind leading to a surge and froth in stock prices, as now real money – the hard-earned savings of the laity – shall chase things artificial.
+The problem truly begins when such transference is deemed an achievement of mankind that in turn leads to a surge and froth in stock prices, as now real money – the hard-earned savings of the laity – shall chase things artificial.

 This behaviour is nought but a classic definition of vanity.
-The ability of minds that code all the time to properly identify such behaviour is understandably stunted since they themselves are living and breathing examples of it.
-It is a behaviour which revels in childlike enthusiasm for what its own hands have created.
-But were they to pull apart their attention from their screens, and look afar on the world-stage they will find no cause for despair as they are amongst pristine and prime company.
+Understandably, the ability of minds that code all the time to properly identify such behaviour is stunted since they themselves are its living and breathing examples.
+It is a behaviour that revels in childlike enthusiasm for what its own hands have created.
+But, if they were to pull apart their attention from their screens, and look afar on the world-stage they will find no cause for despair as they are amongst pristine and prime company.

 They shall find many a comrades who delight in being afflicted and bedridden with nationalist fever, and who, in their delirium, delight even more in tearing down existing structures and erecting new formless and tasteless ones in their place.
 The masochistic high felt by these tearers is not unlike that felt by the brains of 'em creators that train a machine with what 'em brains know.
 Both the fascist and the nerdie techie fail to realise that underneath the construction of monuments and machines is a furious and an unsatiable desire to constantly fondle their own conceits.

-But those gifted with an adult sensibility sense acutely the dangers inherent to this jaunty excursion.
-However, it is not because they harbour greater intelligence but rather their common-sense informs them of the inevitable futility of such cravenous enthusiasm, a common-sense enriched by history's numerous imprints.
-Nonetheless, this time around the nature and extent of the absurdity has exceeded all bounds of the very definition of absurdity.
+Those gifted though with an adult sensibility acutely sense the dangers that sprint to attach themselves to this jaunty excursion.
+It is certainly not because they harbour greater intelligence, but rather their common-sense, soaked in history's numerous imprints, informs them of the inevitable futility of such cravenous enthusiasm.
+This is especially poignant as this time around, the nature and extent of the enthusiasm has pushed at the very secured gates of the definition of absurdity itself.

 In grappling with the ongoing rush of the flurry-of-answers from their newly minted toy, the questioners of ChatGPT and their compatriots have hardly paused to ponder that the mechanical instrument with a dollop of artificial intelligence that they are conversing with is fed with intelligence that is a creation of man's own mind.
-And, without exceptions, we all are privy to how fickle a man's own mind is since every few years it keeps changing its position on almost everything.
-And what has always been of greater concern is that given the right circumstances, it can be made to put its faith in anything and everything.
+And, without exceptions, we all are privy to how fickle a man's own mind is, since every few years it keeps changing its position on almost everything.
+And given the right circumstances, as the wise have always warned, it is able to put its faithin in anything and everything.
+For,

 (N.B.
 The real answer, if it be of any interest, is that money today is nothing but entries in a glorified ledger-system maintained digitally by the banking system.
 Money had long gone digital, much before the first sightings of bitcoin in January, 2009, and the more recent talk of digital currencies.
 This answer though, like many substantive ones, is only to be found outside of the decorated halls of academia.
-It has always been a fact that what the banker knows on the back of his hand, forever mystifies the economist, and if AI is to learn from the Economist instead of the Banker, then the Banker rubs his hands in glee for AI will make his job of fooling the world that much easier.)
+It is but an eternal fact that what the banker knows on the back of his hand forever mystifies the economist, and if AI is to learn from the Economist instead of the Banker, then the Banker rubs his hands in glee.)

 Moving on, progressives believe the medieval age reeked of barbarism, while Conservatives regret indeed that it is the modern which has surpassed the bounds of barbarism and that in fact it is very much the tenets of the much maligned medieval which demand urgent repair, remembrance and revival.

-While the institution of politics disillusions, schooling too as an institution is no mood to be left behind.
+While the institution of politics disillusions, schooling is in no mood to be left behind.
 Not too long ago, schooling meant to get an education but, today, it is efficiently reducing itself to actively steering students to avail loans to procure an expensive paper certificate: a clear and continuing testament to the age-old folly of mankind whereby an honest and noble exertion is demeaned by affixing it to debt.
 Modern schooling then, is, effectively, nought but foolishness financially levered up.

 The fact that a measurable outcrop of this foolish undertaking will spend a better part of their collective lives feeding intelligence to a machine – and paid handsomely for doing so – seems to fully escape the sense of irony of those who are confidently underwriting this academic undertaking.
-It is a scene which bears eerie likeness to that of the highly literate priesthood of yesteryears feeding idols crafted by mortal hands: it is an uneviable caricature which serves well to cage within itself today's high priests.
+It is a scene which bears eerie likeness to that of the highly literate priesthood of yesteryears feeding idols crafted by mortal hands: an unenviable caricature that cages the false capitalists of today.

-And as if that imagery was not enough of a sacrilege, another one is ready for display.
-For, a different outcrop of that levered schooled undertaking will be paid handsomely to force the ways of the machines onto the rest of mankind, an inevitability which too has escaped our sense of collective foreboding.
+The future false capitalist too will be an outcrop of that levered schooled undertaking and will be paid handsomely to force the ways of the machines onto the rest of mankind, an inevitability whic has escaped convenientlyour sense of collective foreboding.
 Indeed, these mavericks of the machines will even be publicly-feted and be thrust as role models to aspire to for a duly-certified generation of school-goers.

-Altogether, then, the picture bleeds of a motion-picture reel hand-in-glove with the 1952 Charlie Chaplin classic Modern Times, whose mockery of mankind for long lacked a comparable cinematic parallel.
-Now, finally landing upon one, that cinematic jewel may be permanently dusted-off in the archives of the US Library of Congress, it having truly failed to alert its audience to its own stubbornly irrevocable foolishness.
+Altogether, then, the picture bleeds of a motion-picture reel hand-in-glove with the 1952 Charlie Chaplin classic Modern Times, whose mockery of mankind, for long, lacked a comparable cinematic parallel.
+Now, finally landing upon a real-life one, that cinematic jewel may finally be retired permanently to the archives of the US Library of Congress, with an obtuary that would state that it, despite its long innings, truly failed to alert its audience to the nature of its own stubbornly irrevocable foolishness.

-Then, with so much accumulated muddled mist in its own mind, does mankind, in all honesty believe that transferring this dirt and grime to the custodianship of a machine will somehow cleanse its own mind of it all?
+With so much accumulated muddled mist, then, in its own mind, does mankind, in all honesty believe that transferring this dirt and grime to the custodianship of a machine will somehow cleanse its own mind of it all?
 Much as the law is only as good as those who administer it, it is an axiom of programming that any computational scheme is only as good as its input.
 And this axiom will truly be put to test when it comes to AI: when we already know a priori how garbage the data really is, whither this excitement then?

 Grounding reasoned thinking upon responses from a machine goes beyond outsourcing man's intellectual faculty: it amounts to relinquishing an ability to make an effort.
 It is putting greater faith in an insatiably cravenous self-generative and re-generative database designed, admittedly, with a most superior pattern-matching skill.
-The pattern-matching-skill portion is indeed tempting, but it need not overwhelm our sense of balance and, thereby, result in an unpalatable view of seeing mankind bow in worship of such a phenomenon, a view which, at once, evokes pathos and triggers aversion in equal measure.
+The pattern-matching-skill portion is a laudable mathematical feat indeed, but it need not overwhelm our sense of balance: resulting thereby in an unpalatable view of seeing mankind bow in worship of such a phenomenon, a view which, at once, evokes pathos and triggers aversion in equal measure.

 And this, when mankind's relationship with AI has yet to breach the ramparts of the know-how that it (mankind) possesses of nuclear fission and fusion.
-Such knowledge when joined with mankind's zeal to invent new wartime furniture has led to calculated coldness in bombarding and making desolate huge tracts of South Vietnam, Afghanistan, Palestine, Iraq, and Syria while commissioning genocides in Africa, Latin America, and Eastern Europe.
-And, if that was not enough, mankind revels in gifting the crown of prime ministerships to those who preside over such acts with a sense of cozy self-righteousness.
+Such knowledge, when joined with mankind's zeal to invent new wartime furniture, that has led to a calculated coldness in bombarding and making desolate huge tracts of South Vietnam, Afghanistan, Palestine, Iraq, Lebanon, and Syria, while commissioning genocides in Africa, Latin America, and Eastern Europe.
+And, if this was not enough, mankind revels in gifting the crown of prime ministerships to those who preside over such acts with a sense of cozy self-righteousness.

 And, once AI goes beyond being fed the regular mental mess of the average Joe, and gets to devour mind's true madness, it's nominal claim to intelligence will itself be cast in doubt.
 For, it is madness indeed to call strategising for war or diverting physics to kill your fellow-men as intelligence.
 It requires an unnatural (artificial) and perverse imagination to label such acts results of sound intellect; artificial criminality may, perhaps, be a term more apt for those machines, and their masters, raised on this pungent porridge.

 The monkey is understandably dejected.
 But, the remedial saving grace, as always, lies in some strains that have historically escaped the corruption of man's intellect: mathematics, music, and the meaning of things: all three of which, together, constitute the language of the Divine.
-That this triplet, especially the last of its member, will always stand in the way of the spread of AI, shall, forever, remain a frustratingly indisputable fact for those who owe their allegiance and economic sustenance to silicon wafers..
-For, after all, things do have a meaning, and the most important of things have only one meaning, and whenever man has spent time discovering that singular meaning he has come closer to the Truth.
+That this triplet, especially the last of its member, will always stand in the way of the spread of AI, shall, forever frustrate those who owe their allegiance and economic sustenance to silicon wafers.
+For, after all, things do have a meaning, and the most important of things have only one meaning; whenever man has spent time discovering that singular meaning he has come closer to the Truth.

 All praise belongs to God, the Lord of all creation